khmelnitskiianton/Processor/README.md

 ## Using

-My program took code on my asm from `input_text.txt`.
+My program took code on my asm from text file.

 In processor I have stack, registers(`rax` - `rex`), RAM

-> After no argument functions, dont write any spaces/comments! (it is feature)\
+> After functions that consist of 1 word, dont write any spaces/comments! (it is feature)\
 > In another cases, you can write comments after `;` with any spaces

 **Functions:** (in `main_hdr/commands.h`)